spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202212.0/cart-integration.md

 ---
 title: Cart integration
-description: The guide describes the process of integrating the Cart feature into your project.
+description: The guide shows how to integrate the Cart feature into your project.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/cart-integration